hidimpu/Spotify-Downloader/README.md

 - Now Insert a valid Spotify URL and the process will start.
 - The default path for downloads will be your "Downloads" folder (both Windows and Linux)

+** Make sure to be connected with Internet else you will see a Load of errors **